Winlogon-exe/Number-to-Text-Converter/README.md

 3. Run the compiled executable.
 4. Enter an integer when prompted.
 5. The program will convert the number into its textual representation in Russian and display the result.

+## Download

+You can download the latest release of the application from the [Releases](https://github.com/Winlogon-exe/Number-to-Text-Converter/releases) page.